-Just as raising a child, you hope that your business will one day be stable enough to run on its own, independent of you and your team’s specific knowledge.
-The dream of a business that can withstand employee churn and family vacation time, giving you the freedom that only comes with being a successful business owner, was probably what got you into the business to begin with.
-But how do you get to this sought-after freedom and stability?
+Just like raising a child, you hope that your business will one day be stable enough to run on its own – independent of you and your team’s specific knowledge.
+You probably got into the industry with the dream of a business that can withstand employee churn and family vacation time, giving you the freedom that comes with being a successful business owner.
+So how do you get to this sought-after freedom and stability?

-It might seem counterintuitive to take up time writing out the processes you’ve already got down to a T, but the benefits will extend far beyond this upfront set-up time and will eventually lead to more flexibility in your team and work schedule and allow you to pinpoint areas for improvement and select processes for automation and scaling.
+It might seem counterintuitive to spend hours writing out the processes you’ve already got down to a T, but the benefits will far outweigh this upfront set-up time.
+Not only will it eventually lead to more flexibility in your team and work schedule, it will also allow you to pinpoint areas for improvement and select processes for automation and scaling.

-Although starting from zero sounds a bit daunting, the Process Consultant believes that you’re probably not alone, acknowledging that many companies start from small beginnings when documenting untested processes seems a waste of time.
-“It’s only after the company grows that it begins to become clear that there is a real need for some documentation,” he says.
+Starting from zero might sound a bit daunting, and Process Consultant Founder Ian James acknowledges that many small businesses feel that way — some even feel that it’s a waste of time — but “It’s only after the company grows that it begins to become clear that there is a real need for some documentation,” he says.

 Fortunately, the processes of your business already exist, and documenting them is a fairly simple exercise that your whole team can work on.
-Whether you’re a one-man-show startup or a growing, multi-employee business, the first step is to determine the processes to begin with.
+Whether you’re a one-person-show startup or a growing, multi-employee business, the first step is to determine which processes to begin with.

-If you have an employee who needs to be trained or is leaving, a task that needs to be delegated or an area of your business that urgently needs improvement, these processes would be a great starting place for documenting.
-Simply write out each task that is performed in that process and make sure that if the documented process were handed to a new employee, he or she would be able to easily execute the task by following your guidelines.
+If you have an employee who is leaving or one who needs to be trained, a task that needs to be delegated or an area of your business that urgently needs improvement, these processes would be a great starting place for documenting.
+Simply write out each step for performing that process and make sure that if the documented process were handed to a new employee, he or she would be able to easily execute the task by following your guidelines.

-The team at StepShot examined how poor process documentation affects companies, specifically in the IT world, and concluded that “good documentation forms the backbone of a company’s success.”
-Further, Lena Requist, Ontraport’s President, believes that making excuses for not documenting processes within your business will lead to poor outcomes when looking to scale.
+The team at Intelivate examined why process documentation is critical for success, and concluded that it “becomes the blueprint of [a company’s] operations.”
+Lena Requist, Ontraport’s President, believes that making excuses for not documenting processes within your business will lead to poor outcomes when looking to scale.

-With so much riding on your business’s ability to document the processes behind the genius, starting to catalog every task performed in the office today is the shortest path to future scaling and improvement.
+With so much riding on your business’s ability to document the processes behind the genius, starting to catalog every task performed in the office is the quickest path to future scaling and improvement.
 Keeping detailed records of your internal processes will allow you to:

 - Delegate the tasks that don’t require your specific skills and knowledge, freeing up time for you to work on more important areas of your business.